Man Utd to face LASK behind closed doors in first leg of Europa League last-16 tie | Goal.com

 Ole Gunnar Solskjaer’s side will, however, have no travelling support to cheer them on as the stadium gates will be locked.

-LASK, who have reached this stage of the Europa League for the first time, had been hoping to revel in a historic outing against Premier League heavyweights.
+LASK, who have reached this stage of the Europa League for the first time, had been hoping to revel in an historic outing against Premier League heavyweights.

-Their loyal ban base will, however, also miss out on the chance to take in an eagerly-anticipated clash.
+Their loyal fan base will, however, also miss out on the chance to take in an eagerly-anticipated clash.

 Sporting authorities and governments across Europe continue to take action intended to help prevent the spread of coronavirus.